enpasos/muzero/README.md

 * Two player zero-sum games with a final reward only:
     * **TicTacToe** is used for integration testing.
-Starting from scratch it learns perfect play (which is the test goal) on a single GPU (NVIDIA GeForce RTX 3090) within 3.000 training steps and 150.000 game plays in less than an hour.
+Starting from scratch it learns perfect play (which is the test goal) on a single GPU (NVIDIA GeForce RTX 3090) within 3.000 training steps and 75.000 game plays in an hour.
     * **Go**.
 We have started training the game of go, board sizes 5x5 and 9x9.
 * One player games with a final reward only: